 Title: Title should be concise, informative and typed in ‘Sentence case’ with bold letters.
 Authors’ names and affiliations should not be given in the main document.

-Abstract and Keywords: Abstract for regular research papers and review papers must not be more than 200 words and for short communications not more than 100 words.
+Abstract and Keywords: Abstract for regular research papers and review papers must not be more than 300 words and for short communications not more than 150 words.
 It should be presented as a single paragraph and state clearly the main findings of the research and their relevance.
-The abstract should be followed by a list of up to 5 key words.
-Key words should be separated by a semicolon (;).
+The abstract should be followed by a list of 5 keywords.
+Keywords should be separated by a semicolon (;).

 Introduction: The text should begin on a new page and arranged according to the guidelines given above.
-Literature in the text should be cited with only the surname(s) of the author(s) with initials followed by year.
+Literature in the text should be cited with only the surname(s) of the author(s) followed by year.
 If there are several publications by the same author(s) in the same year use a, b, c, etc. after the year.
-For two authors, use both names, and et al. should be used for three or more authors.
+For two authors, use both names, and for three or more authors et al. should be used.
 The current status of the research area and the importance and relevance of the work presented and the novelty of the research findings should be highlighted.
-The metric system must be used and SI units where appropriate.

-Experimental Materials and Methods: Provide sufficient detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference; only relevant modifications should be described.
+Experimental/ Materials and Methods: Provide sufficient detail to allow the work to be reproduced.
+Methods already published should be properly cited and any relevant modifications should be clearly described.

-Results: Results should be clear, concise, and written in the past tense.
+Results: Results should be clear and concise.
 Figures, Graphs, Photographs and Tables can be used as appropriate.
-These should be placed by the authors in the appropriate place in the Manuscript.
+These should be placed by the authors in the appropriate place in the manuscript.

-Discussion: This should explore the significance of the results of the work, not repeat them, and be written in the present tense.
-A combined Results and Discussion section is often appropriate.
+Discussion: Here, the results should be interpreted to explore the significance of the findings, but not to repeat them.
+A combined Results and Discussion section is often appropriate to avoid any repetitions.
 Avoid extensive citations and lengthy discussions of published literature.

 Experimental Methods, Results and Discussion sections can have sub-headings.